Is It ADHD, Depression, or Both?

 Minor medication or lifestyle adjustments may make a tremendous difference, too.
 Aerobic exercise “has a profound effect on the mood level of people with ADHD,” says William Dodson, M.D., a Denver-based psychiatrist.
 “If you can’t motivate yourself, exercise can normalize your mood.”

 Many individuals with ADHD find that their mood darkens when they have nothing to do.
 “The ADHD nervous system feeds on interest and challenge,” says Dodson.
 To guard against idleness, he recommends setting up an “interest closet”: Whenever you come across something interesting – a good book, for instance, or a craft project – stash it in a closet.
 The next time you find yourself looking for something to do, there will be something waiting for you.

 Meditation also has its place in treating depression.
 Sit quietly, with your eyes closed, and focus on your breathing.
 Each time you exhale, silently repeat a one-syllable word — “one” or “peace” or “om.”
 Do this for a minute or so, or try it for 10 to 20 seconds whenever you have trouble moving from one activity to another.

-The goal is to reduce the frequency and intensity of symptoms.
+The goal is to reduce the frequency and intensity of depressive symptoms.
 Don’t expect to eliminate them.
-But you can manage symptoms that once got in the way of living a happy life.
+But you can manage symptoms of depression that once got in the way of living a happy life.